Mikkomario/Utopia-Scala/README.md

 The **Citadel** module comes with this utility application for importing item descriptions into your database without difficult SQL operations.
 If you're utilizing **Utopia Citadel** or any of the dependent modules in your project, please make sure to check out the README file of this application for more details.

-#### Utopia Citadel Coder
-This **Citadel** module add-on helps you by generating much of the model and database interaction code you would otherwise have to write manually, saving a lot of your time.
-If you're using **Utopia Citadel** or any of the dependent modules (or even if you're only using **Vault**), please check the README file of this application for more details.

 ### Utopia Exodus
 *Server-base that lets you skip right to your business logic*